-Each spring before the close of school, the Private Dentist Report of Dental Examination, together with the Highlands School District cover letter, will be sent to parents of all children in Grade 2 and Grade 6.
-These forms will also be given to parents of children registering for Kindergarten or Grade 1 as first-time enterers.
+Each spring, before the close of school, the Private Dentist Report of Dental Examination, together with the Highlands School District cover letter will be sent to parents of all children in Grade 2 and Grade 6.
+These forms will also be distributed to parents of children registering for Kindergarten or Grade 1 as first-time enterers.

 When school opens in the fall, determination will be made of the number of children in Kindergarten or Grades 1, 3 and 7 that have had a dental examination by their family dentist and have returned a completed Private Dentist Report form to the school.
-Documents returned to the school will be placed in the student's confidential health record.
-After October 1, another private dental report form and letter from the school nurse will be sent to those who have failed to return the initial form.
-Following this procedure, the school nurse will notify the school administrator of the students who still have not returned the requested form; will schedule these students to receive a school dental examination during school hours, by the school dentist.
+After October 1, this form and letter from the school nurse will be sent to those who have failed to return the initial form.
+Documents returned to the school will be placed in the student's School Health Record.